What is Demodex brevis?

 If home remedies do not relieve symptoms or reduce mite numbers, then medication may be necessary to reduce excess sebum on the skin.

 The medications for Demodex brevis and the mite eggs can be taken orally or applied to the skin.
-These medications include:
+These medications are used off-label for this condition and include:

 - benzyl benzoate